MaHeR-rI/ITXI-TEST/README.md

 should be login again .
 *  about the artist's rating i don't know on what is based (popularity does not worked with me), for that i Divided the popularity on random number "15" (popularity/15) to get an dummy rating number.
+*  usually adding styles applications using CSS Modules,CSS Modules are convenient for components that are placed in separate files, but this app is simple the style in 1 file app.css .
+*  Images that came from spotify have a different sizes, so i specified a max-height.

 ## How users can get started with the project.